moosensei/awesome-moodle/README.md

 - 📚 [LMS Daily](https://www.youtube.com/@lmsdaily) - Daily videos on Moodle and other e-learning topics.
 - 💻 [Tech Gyan AI](https://www.youtube.com/@tech_gyans) - Moodle development and plugin tutorials.
 - 🎓 [Get Interactive](https://www.youtube.com/@JohanVenterELearning) - Tutorials on using H5P and Moodle for interactive teaching.
+- 📹 [Moodle 2025 Tutorial Series](https://www.youtube.com/playlist?list=PLcm4ccgYk-YBlEgyqzVMeNoxnQkNCC-8S) - A comprehensive 2025 tutorial playlist covering all aspects of Moodle from login and profile setup to course creation and grading, updated for the latest Moodle versions.
+- 🌍 [Moodle en Español](https://www.youtube.com/@MoodleenEspanol) - A Spanish-language channel offering Moodle tutorials and tips for the Latin American and Spanish-speaking Moodle community.

 ### 📻 Podcasts